sgree101-su/whereisbill/README.md

 The user will start at a menu and have to press a key to continue.
 It will prompt him to enter one or more keywords to start the legislation search.
 The program will return a list of the most recent 20 matching bills.
 Then, the user will have the opportunity to enter the bill identification number to track its current location.
 Finally, a prompt will ask the user to provide his address to find contact information about his federal elected representatives.
 Our goal is to give them a voice in the legislation process.

 ###### Algorithm:
-To code this program we will need to import some libraries (json, requests, pandas, numpy, pprint) and code 6 functions.
+To code this program we will need to import some libraries (json, requests, pandas, numpy, pprint and warnings) and code 6 functions.

-Bill, the logo is storred in the function window for clarity purposes
+Bill, the logo is storred in the function window for clarity purposes.

+The class color is defined to allow bold text.

 The first function we have to define is getrecentbill(query).
 It will connect to [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/) and return matched bills in a data frame using pandas, Python Data Analysis Library.
 We will use lists, dictionaries and iteration to index and sort the json data to fit our needs.